npgall/cqengine/README.md

 When CQEngine is run on Java 8, a CQEngine `ResultSet` can be converted into a Java 8 `Stream`, which will allow CQEngine results to be grouped, aggregated, and transformed in flexible ways using lambda expressions.

-Thus on Java 8 CQEngine can provide efficient query evaluation, and then lambda expressions can be used to group or aggregate results.
+Thus on Java 8 CQEngine can provide efficient query evaluation leveraging indexes, and then lambda expressions can be used to group or aggregate results.
 This would dramatically outperform a lambda expression alone, which simply filtered the collection.

 Here's how to transform a CQEngine `ResultSet` into a Java 8 `Stream`, to compute the distinct set of Colors of cars which match a CQEngine query.
 For the complete example and more details, see [Streams](documentation/Streams.md).
 ```java